knassar702/blogsite/content/posts/secure_yourapi_geteway.md

 ![micro_png](/images/micro.svg)

-this was a Quick summary of microservices Security in Action Book follow the RSS to see more posts about this book (Chapter by Chapter)
+this was a Quick summary of microservices Security in Action Book (Part 2) follow the RSS to see more posts about this book (Chapter by Chapter)